What personal data the Bank processes

 - Market research and customer research to develop our products, services, offerings and meeting places

 - Marketing activities through which we identify and suggest products or services that may be relevant to you, unless you have informed us that you would not like to take part in such activities or receive such offerings.
-You may receive offers about these activities via, for example, sms, push notifications, e-mail or telephone.
+You may receive offers about these activities, for example by mail (electronic or physical) sms, push notifications or telephone.

 - Quality surveys in collaboration with customer survey companies